 Integrated Agriculture Management

 The IAG program will be truly inter-programmatic, drawing upon diverse course offerings by all of the academic programs at the Thompson School of Applied Science.
 This new program offers you more flexibility in choosing courses of interest in fields related to food and agriculture, than any single Thompson School program currently permits.
 Our goal is to address the rapidly growing national awareness of the relationships between agriculture, forestry, business management and marketing, nutrition, food systems, the environment and community.

-Applicants to the Hort Tech program must present at least two years each of satisfactory work in college preparatory mathematics and sciences.
+Applicants to Integrated Agriculture Management must present at least two years each of satisfactory work in college preparatory mathematics and sciences.
 One of the science courses should be biology with a lab.